Probe of Virginia rocket blast begins; space station supplied

 The area around the launch facility was cordoned off on Wednesday and a helicopter circled overhead.
 The Cygnus mission was non-military but the craft included classified cryptographic equipment, said Mike Pinkston, Orbital’s Antares program manager, requiring heightened security.

-Pieces of cloth-like debris were found scattered across Chincoteague Island, just northeast of Wallops Island and about 100 miles (160 km) north of Norfolk on Virginia’s Eastern Shore.
+Pieces of cloth-like debris were found scattered across Chincoteague Island, just northeast of Wallops Island and about 100 miles north of Norfolk on Virginia’s Eastern Shore.

 “GREAT LOSS”